Conveniently located to serve St. Louis

 Once the subcutaneous fat has been removed, the body’s natural contours can be more readily seen.
 It is common to experience some swelling and fluid retention immediately after surgery.
 Within a couple of days, these effects will subside and you will be able to appreciate your new, slimmer figure.

 This technique can be used on multiple areas of the body at once or in conjunction with additional procedures such as breast augmentation, tummy tuck, breast lift, facelift, and more.
-Discuss your procedural options with Dr. Rottler for best results and safe combinations.
+Discuss your procedural options with Dr. Rottler or Dr. Hulsey for the best results and safe combinations.

 The ideal candidate is near or at their ideal weight.
-Liposuction is not a viable solution for those who are moderately to severely overweight.
-Dr. Rottler advises that patients have a BMI of less than 30 and be close to their ideal body weight before undergoing liposuction.
+Lipo is not a viable solution for those who are moderate to severely overweight.
+Our surgeons advise that patients have a BMI of less than 30 and be close to their ideal body weight before undergoing liposuction.
 If substantial amounts of fat are removed from the body, the results can be less than ideal.
-This technique is best on fine tuning stubborn areas resistant to diet and exercise.
+This technique is best for fine-tuning stubborn areas resistant to diet and exercise.

-When large amounts of subcutaneous fat are present, the skin loses elasticity in order to accommodate for the extra mass.
+When large amounts of subcutaneous fat are present, the skin loses elasticity in order to accommodate the extra mass.
 When that fat is removed, the skin may not be tight or smooth.
-Consequently, it is advised that patients lose weight prior to surgery using diet and exercise.
+Consequently, it is advised that patients lose weight prior to lipo surgery using diet and exercise.
 Subsequent surgeries can be performed to remove excess skin if necessary.
-Dr. Rottler can advise you on the best plan of action during your consultation.
+Dr. Rottler and Dr. Hulsey can advise you on the best plan of action during your consultation.

 In addition to being near or at their goal weight, patients are advised to establish and maintain healthy dietary and exercise habits.
 If, after liposuction, the patient returns to poor health habits, the effects of the procedure can be negated.

 Come to your consultation prepared to discuss your medical history.
-Dr. Rottler will want to consider any preexisting medical conditions, including diabetes, high blood pressure, or heart disease.
+Our plastic surgeons will want to consider any preexisting medical conditions, including diabetes, high blood pressure, or heart disease.
 He will also ask for information about previous surgeries, treatments, or current medications.
-It is crucial that the information be accurate, comprehensive, and up to date.
+It is crucial that the information be accurate, comprehensive, and up-to-date.

-Dr. Rottler will also take this time to discuss your future weight loss goals and the effects of previous weight loss.
+Our plastic surgeons will also take this time to discuss your future weight loss goals and the effects of previous weight loss.
 He will then assess skin elasticity in order to provide a clearer idea of the results of your surgery.
-If you plan on losing additional weight in the near future, Dr. Rottler may advise that you postpone liposuction until after you have reached your goal weight.
+If you plan on losing additional weight in the near future, Dr. Rottler and Dr. Hulsey may advise that you postpone liposuction until after you have reached your goal weight.

 Risk of Complications

-As with any surgery, there is some risk of complication.
-Choosing a board certified plastic surgeon such as Dr. Rottler considerably lowers your risks.
+As with any surgery, there is some risk of complications.
+Choosing a board-certified plastic surgeon such as Dr. Rottler considerably lowers your risks.
 Thousands of people undergo liposuction every year and are pleased with their results.
-However, Dr. Rottler believes that patients should be fully informed of both the benefits and the risks before consenting to the procedure.
+However, Dr. Rottler and Dr. Hulsey believe patients should be fully informed of the benefits and risks before consenting to the procedure.
 Some risks include:

 - Anesthesia risks